boheling/focusPet/docs/QUICK_START.md

 - [ ] No JavaScript errors in popup console
 - [ ] Message passing is working
 - [ ] Storage operations are successful

+### Storage Issues
+- [ ] Check for "Extension context invalidated" errors
+- [ ] Look for storage error messages in console
+- [ ] Verify local state is working
+- [ ] Check if context restoration is happening
+- [ ] Monitor for automatic recovery messages

 ## Next Steps